nginxinc/nginx-ingress-workshops/OSS/labs/lab2/readme.md

    **Note:** This variable is stored for the duration of the terminal session, and so if you close the terminal it will be lost.
 At any time you can refer back to this step to save the `$NIC` variable once again.

-   **Note**: You must use the `kubectl` "`-n`", namespace switch, followed by the namespace's name, to see pods that are not in the default namespace.
+   **Note**: You must use the `kubectl` "`-n`" switch, followed by the namespace's name, to see resources that are not in the default namespace.

    ```bash
    export NIC=$(kubectl get pods -n nginx-ingress -o jsonpath='{.items[0].metadata.name}')